silnrsi/oxttools/docs/USAGE.md

 - LANGTAG = the language tag (for example aak or aae-Latn)
 - OUTPUT.oxt = name of the LibreOffice extension to be created

+NB: LibreOffice may require a region as part of the language tag.

 ## Using the .oxt file
 ### Installing the .oxt file in LibreOffice
 - Tools menu, Extension Manager... menu item brings up a dialog